thelorddoyle/simple-bloc/README.md

 If we already have the JSON X state (FetchResult) in cache, just use the cached data and don't make the request.

 You can view all implemented logic in `main.dart`.

+## Main Quest: Part 2

+Made the code mockable and testable, and split main.dart up.